Ragnaroek/mithril/README.md

 </a>

 # Mithril

+**Mithril v0.7.0 is ready for the PoW change.
+You need to update Mithril to the latest version, it will autodetect the correct PoW version.**

 Rust Monero Miner (pure Rust is the goal, but the project is not there yet, see help wanted section)

 Feature Backlog: